JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 ## Conclusions

-Last time i was scrapping with the [job-trends on this post](https://jalcocert.github.io/JAlcocerT/playwright-101/) I got limitation on how to capture the amount of offers automatically based on bs4.
+Last time I was scrapping with the [job-trends on this post](https://jalcocert.github.io/JAlcocerT/playwright-101/) I got limitation on how to capture the amount of offers automatically based on bs4.

-Yes, exactly.
 Puppeteer and Playwright can help extract data from websites where BeautifulSoup (bs4) is not sufficient.

+{{< details title="Puppeteer vs PlayWright vs Selenium... 📌" closed="true" >}}

 - BeautifulSoup is purely an HTML parser and works well for static HTML content that can be directly fetched via HTTP requests.
 - However, many modern websites use JavaScript to render content dynamically (SSR or CSR—Client Side Rendering).
 BeautifulSoup cannot execute JavaScript or interact with the page.